Jerrydepon/Self-driving_Car_Prerequisite/README.md

 ------------------------
 8. Classifying Road Symbols: <br />
-Preprocess (grayscale + equalizeHist) the road sysmbols to stretch out the intensity range.
+Preprocess (grayscale + equalizeHist) the road sysmbols to stretch out the intensity range. <br />
-& Data augmentation to add more training set.
+& Data augmentation to add more training set. <br />
 & Neural network tuning to improve the accuracy.